adonath/adonath.github.com/source/about/index.markdown

 layout: page
 title: "about"
 ---
-Ay name is Axel Donath and I've studied physics in Heidelberg with Astronomy and Astrophysics as major subjects.
+My name is Axel Donath and I've studied physics in Heidelberg with Astronomy and Astrophysics as major subjects.
 Currently I'm working on my Master thesis at the Max-Planck Institute for Nuclear Physics in Heidelberg.
 My focus lies on Very-High-Energy data analysis.
 Furthermore I'm working as a student assistant at the Heidelberg Collaboration for Image